|Figure 1: Illustration of powder mass flow in gravity discharge.|

 Determining appropriate particle sizes for constituent powders is an important design task in tablet creation.
 The choices made ultimately impact the manufacturing process.

 Moreover, granulating powders to the correct size and shape is only part of the challenge in achieving acceptable product performance for the consumer.
 Once the constituents are prepared and blended together, manufacturing must focus on flow behavior for the overall mixture.
 Blending does not necessarily preserve the flow behavior of the individual components, even when particle size is relatively uniform.

-The question is whether the mixture will discharge reliably in gravity flow through a hopper while the different ingredients stay mixed together.
+The question is whether the mixture will discharge reliably in gravity powder flow through a hopper while the different ingredients stay mixed together.

 Mass flow is the performance objective when pharma R&D teams design a new product or make modifications to an existing formulation.
 This means that the powder mixture from the blending process will flow uniformly in gravity discharge through the hopper opening.
 Figure 1 illustrates mass flow.
 The particles maintain relative position to one another, thereby minimizing possibilities for desegregation to occur.

 Steps taken to achieve mass flow include hopper designs with relatively steep-angled walls and use of flow aids to minimize inter-particle friction.
 Processors know that these approaches are effective.
 Test methods that predict flow behavior prior to scale-up have had limited success, so prior manufacturing experience with similar formulations provides important guidance for what works best.

 The technology of analyzing and predicting powder flow behavior has recently entered a new area with the advent of affordable and easy-to-use shear cells that can quickly make this assessment (Figure 2).
 Antiquated methods utilizing cups with holes in the bottom, sifters, angle of repose measurement and tap tests are giving way to a proven scientific method for measuring inter-particle friction during flow under gravity.